Skip Connections Eliminate Singularities

-To estimate the eigenvalue density of the Hessian during training for the three different network architectures.
+To measure degeneracy, we estimated the eigenvalue density of the Hessian during training for the three different network architectures.
 The probability of small eigenvalues in the eigenvalue density reflects the dimensionality of the degenerate parameter space.
-To estimate this eigenvalue density in our $\sim 1\mathrm{M}$-dimensional parameter spaces, we first estimated the first four moments of the spectral density using the method of Skilling \cite{skilling1989} and fit the estimated moments with a flexible mixture density model (see Supplementary Note 3 for details) consisting of a narrow Gaussian component to capture the bulk of the spectral density, and a skew Gaussian density to capture the tails (see Figure~\ref{spectra_20_layers}c for example fits).
+To estimate this eigenvalue density in our $\sim 1\mathrm{M}$-dimensional parameter spaces, we first estimated the first four moments of the spectral density using the method of Skilling \citep{skilling1989} and fit the estimated moments with a flexible mixture density model (see \hyperref[eigval_density_sec]{Supplementary Note 3} for details) consisting of a narrow Gaussian component to capture the bulk of the spectral density, and a skew Gaussian density to capture the tails (see Figure~\ref{spectra_20_layers}d for example fits).
 From the fitted mixture density, we estimated the fraction of degenerate eigenvalues and the fraction of negative eigenvalues during training.

 We validated our main results, as well as our mixture model for the spectral density, with smaller networks with $\sim 14\mathrm{K}$ parameters where we could calculate all eigenvalues of the Hessian numerically (\hyperref[mixture_model_validation_sec]{Supplementary Note 4}).
 For these smaller networks, the mixture model slightly underestimated the fraction of degenerate eigenvalues and overestimated the fraction of negative eigenvalues; however, there was a highly significant linear relationship between the actual and estimated fractions.

 Figure~\ref{spectra_20_layers}b shows the evolution of the fraction of degenerate eigenvalues during training.
 A large value at a particular point during optimization indicates a more degenerate model.
 By this measure, the hyper-residual architecture is the least degenerate and the plain architecture is the most degenerate.
 We observe the opposite pattern for the fraction of negative eigenvalues (Figure~\ref{spectra_20_layers}c).
 The differences between the architectures are more prominent early on in the training and there is an indication of a crossover later during training, with less degenerate models early on becoming slightly more degenerate later on as the training performance starts to saturate (Figure~\ref{spectra_20_layers}b).
 Importantly, the hyper-residual architecture has the highest training speed and the plain architecture has the lowest training speed (Figure~\ref{spectra_20_layers}a), consistent with our hypothesis that the degeneracy of a model increases the training difficulty and skip connections reduce the degeneracy.